JKISoftware/JKI-Simple-Localization/README.md

 *__IMPORTANT__: For this library to work, you must first set the "Language for non-Unicode Programs" to the target language you wish to translate into.
 [See instructions here](https://github.com/JKISoftware/JKI-Simple-Localization/wiki/Configuring-Windows-Language-(System-Locale))*

-This library has just a few simple VIs that are required for use:
+This library has just a handful of simple VIs required for use:

 - Initialize - Loads a dictionary file
 - Set Language - Sets/changes the desired target language
-- Register VI - Registers a VI who's front panel will be translated to the target language
+- Register VI - Registers a VI who's front panel will be translated to the target language any time Set Language is called.
+- Translate Phrase - allows translating a phrase from the default language to the target language, which is helpful for passing text in the default (programmers language) programmatically to dialogs (which should be displayed in the target/translated language).

 ### Palette